 How were these maps made?

 Welcome to this brief guide on the work behind our mapping technology.
 We hope it will give you a good understanding of the unique process we’ve developed to create our maps.
+For detailed information on our workflow, please read our paper in Nature Scientific Reports.

 An extensive selection of covariates is then used to predict soil properties across Africa.
 We apply a multiscale ensemble machine learning approach that combines input covariates at two different geospatial resolutions: